clementchadebec/benchmark_VAE/README.md

 See the detailed tutorial

 ## Monitoring your experiments with **comet_ml** 🧪
-Pythae also integrates the experiement tracking tool [comet_ml](https://www.comet.com/site/) allowing users to store their configs, monitor their trainings and compare runs through a graphic interface.
+Pythae also integrates the experiment tracking tool [comet_ml](https://www.comet.com/site/) allowing users to store their configs, monitor their trainings and compare runs through a graphic interface.
 To be able use this feature you will need:
 - the package `comet_ml` installed in your virtual env.
 If not you can install it with
 ```
 $ pip install comet_ml